Can eBay Sellers Have Multiple Accounts?

 - Don't leave feedback across accounts.
 Don't be tempted to reference other selling accounts in your feedback, positive or negative, since you don't know for sure whether both accounts are in fact the same person.
 Doing so may open up your feedback to removal by eBay.

 - You're not obligated to buy.
 Buying on eBay is a choice; if you're uncomfortable with a seller ID that you suspect of being one of several accounts, just don't buy from that seller.
-Always check the seller's feedback, date account was open, and read the listings before buying.
+Always check the seller's feedback, the account opening date, and read the listings before buying.
 Make sure you are comfortable with a seller before purchasing anything on eBay.